sthancock/gedisimulator/README.md

     -pSigma sig;     set Gaussian pulse width as 1 sigma -pFWHM fhwm;     set Gaussian pulse width as FWHM in ns.
 This is the outgoing laser pulse, which will be twice the detected pulse width
-    -readPulse file; read pulse shape and width from a file instead of making Gaussian -fSigma sig;     set footprint width
+    -readPulse file; read pulse shape and width from a file instead of making Gaussian -pRes res;       force the pulse resolution.
+Otherwise it is equal to the waveform resolution -fSigma sig;     set footprint width
     -wavefront file; read wavefront shape from file instead of setting Gaussian.
 Note that footprint width is still set by fSigma
     -res res;        range resolution of waveform digitisation to output, in units of ALS data